Student Conduct

 If such a charge is filed, the remainder of the matter will be heard subject to the provisions of the College’s Student Conduct Code.
 The other procedures contained in this policy will not apply, and the matter cannot be heard concurrently by the Academic Integrity Review Board.

-After receiving the instructor’s notification, the student may:
+After receiving the instructor’s notification of an Academic Integrity violation, the student may:

-• Respond to the instructor’s allegation and meet with the instructor to attempt resolution.
+• Request to meet with the instructor to resolve the allegation.

-• The student must respond and seek resolution with the instructor within seven calendar days of the instructor’s notification.
+• The student must meet with the instructor to resolve the alleged violation within seven business days of the instructor’s notification.

 • If a mutually agreeable resolution is achieved, the student may remain active in the class.